sproutcore/build-tools/docs/projectconfig.md

   - htmlBody: if set this will be used as loading page
   - urlPrefix: if set, all urls generated for this application will be prefixed with this url.
 For example:
     "" will cause a relative build, "/" will make the urls absolute.
+  - includeSC: if set, automatically includes the SproutCore framework.
+If frameworks/sproutcore doesn't exist, it will use the internal version (default: true)
+  - include: if set, the app will be included for serving and / or deploying (building)
+  - dependencies: this is either an array with framework references, or a hash conform the apps/frameworks hash described above.

 As an app itself is very much like a framework with extras, an app will automatically add itself as last framework.
 The following configuration fields can be used to configure that framework.